-Readers Question: What influences our consumption?
+Readers Question: What influences consumer spending

 - Tax rates – A cut in income tax would give consumers more disposable income